Hey! My name is Sarah Fritts, the founder of Think Aviation. I have been involved in the aviation community for over 25 years.

 I am merely trying to become the best pilot possible.

 I created this website and videos for selfish reasons.
 I knew that writing articles, books and creating courses about aviation would help me become a better pilot.

 I figured if I am struggling with these topics then other pilots must be too.
 I know there are people out there just like me trying to get better.

-Then sign up for email updates and in return, I promise to give you insanely valuable information geared towards making you a better pilot and a better person.
+Then sign up for email updates below and in return, I promise to give you insanely valuable aviation information.